 As the choice of index $i \in [N]$ has been entirely arbitrary, we can conclude that

 \end{proof}

-Again, we insist on the hybrid character of our quantum version.
-In our theorem, instead of assigning classical probability distributions to events (or propositions), the agents are allowed to do presumably better and use a richer mathematical object - a DOVM.
-Still, we are using the very same classical knowledge model, based on set-theoretical assumptions, of def.~\ref{Def.KnowledgeModel} as a proxy for each agent's enquiring/learning model.
-The latter is exactly the the reason why Aumann's argument carries over to the quantum case.
+Recall that this is a hybrid quantum-classical theorem.
+Instead of assigning classical probability distributions to events (or propositions), agents are allowed to use a richer mathematical object---a DOVM.
+Still, we are using the very same classical knowledge model---based on sigma-algebras and partitions of a given set---of def.~\ref{Def.KnowledgeModel} as a proxy for each agent's enquiring/learning model.
+This is a significant reason why Aumann's argument extends to the quantum case.

+In more detail, two important properties carry over from the classical case to this hybrid quantum-classical case.
+First, we have a notion of (quantum) probability defined over the measure space that is part of the underlying knowledge model, and this notion of probability behaves like an affine function on exclusive events.
+This is the role of the DOVM.
+Second, we have a definition of conditional states that satisfies an analogue of the law of total probability, i.e., for any partition $Q$, $\rho(\Omega) = \sum_{\Lambda \in Q}\rho_{|\Lambda} \Tr [\rho(\Lambda)]$.

-In sum, although we have granted the agents an allegedly more resourceful object to reason about events (or propositions), they are still constrained by the impossibility of agreeing to disagree - in the presence of common knowledge.
-The next section shows that differently from what has been recently argued in the literature~\cite{CTGAAP21}, agents with access to beyond quantum resources are also submitted to Aumann's impossibility theorem - in this sense, the agreement theorem cannot be seen as a physical principle separating out certain classes of generalised probability theories.
+In summary, even though we have provided agents with a supposedly more powerful object to reason about events (or propositions), they are still limited by the inability to agree to disagree when common knowledge is present.
+The following section demonstrates that, contrary to recent arguments in the literature~\cite{CTGAAP21}, agents with access to resources beyond quantum mechanics are also subject to Aumann's impossibility theorem.
+In this sense, the agreement theorem cannot be viewed as a physical principle that separates certain classes of generalised probability theories.